Skip to main content

 CEC

-The CEC is an international organization created by Canada, Mexico, and the United States under the NAAEC.
-The CEC was established to address regional environmental concerns, help prevent potential trade and environmental conflicts, and to promote the effective enforcement of environmental law.
-The Council reinforces the environmental provisions of NAFTA.
-For more information visit the CEC website at www.cec.org.
+The Commission for Environmental Cooperation (CEC) is an international organization created by Canada, Mexico, and the United States under the NAAEC and continued by the ECA.
+The CEC continues to address regional environmental concerns, help prevent potential trade and environmental conflicts, and to promote the effective enforcement of environmental law.
+For more information, visit the CEC website at www.cec.org.

 Accomplishments